- What are labels?

 If you'd like to edit a label, click on the Edit button at the bottom of the sidebar.
 This will bring you directly to the Settings → Labels screen.
 Find which label you'd like to edit, and click Edit on the right hand side.

 Here, you can choose the visibility for this label.
-On this screen you can also rename the laabel, share it with other users in your account, change the color, set it as a spam learning label, set up auto-purge, and more.
+On this screen you can also rename the label, share it with other users in your account, change the color, set it as a spam learning label, set up auto-purge, and more.
 Click the Save button at the top or bottom of the screen after making edits.

-Labels appear to the left side of the mailbox.
+Labels appear on the left side of the mailbox.
 There are a few labels that appear by default, like Inbox, and these can't be edited.
 You can create as many or as few labels as you like, nest labels, or create labels based on common searches.
 When viewing a message, you see all of the labels that have been applied at the top, underneath the subject.
 You can remove any labels by clicking X next to the label at the top.

-If you do not see the label list, you should see a hide/show button in the top-left of the page.
+If you do not see the label list, you should see a hide/show sidebar button at the top-left of the page.
 Click the button to show the label list.
 To set the window so the label list always shows, go to the Settings → Preferences screen, click Show advanced preferences, and make sure one of the Show Sidebar options is selected.

 - Default identity - Sets the account identity to use when composing new messages in this label.